junhe/chopper/README.md

-# How to Use Chopper
+# Chopper Tutorial

-@(Actions Pending)[]

 Chopper is a tool that explores the input space of file systems to find unexpected behaviors.
 Currently it focuses on block allocators.
-The input space and quality metrics are described in *Reducing File System Tail Latencies with Chopper* [link not ready].
+The input space and quality metrics are described in *Reducing File System Tail Latencies with Chopper* (http://research.cs.wisc.edu/adsl/Publications/).

 This document describes how to run Chopper on your machine.
-There is another document showing how to analyze Chopper's output, which is done by showing how to reproduce all the figures in the Chopper paper.
+There is another document (http://research.cs.wisc.edu/adsl/Software/chopper/visual.html) showing how to analyze Chopper's output, which is done by showing how to reproduce all the figures in the Chopper paper.

 This document has the following sections:
 - Quick Start